 Hollywood (Hotel Prices & Photos)

-Hollywood is an alluring beach destination only 20 miles north of Miami, luring families in with its charming boardwalk.
-Hop on a bicycle and cruise the beachside boardwalk to enjoy the sparkling ocean on one side and a collection of charming cafes and restaurants on the other.
+Hollywood is an alluring beach destination only 20 miles north of Miami, luring families in with its charming Broadwalk.
+Hop on a bicycle and cruise the beachside Broadwalk to enjoy the sparkling ocean on one side and a collection of charming cafes and restaurants on the other.
 Immerse yourself in a day of nature by paddling through the mangroves at Anne Kolb Nature Center or climb the Observation Tower for panoramic views of the beach, then reward yourself with frozen desserts at Florida’s famous Jaxson’s Ice Cream Parlour and Restaurant.
 Hollywood Beach Marriott is a family-favorite, offering spacious suites, an outdoor pool and beach access.

 West Palm Beach (Hotel Prices & Photos)

 Located along Florida’s Atlantic Coast, West Palm Beach is a great destination for culture vultures.
 Explore the artwork in Norton Museum of Art, catch a show at the Kravis Center for the Performing Arts, or indulge in nightlife along Clematis Street.
 The oldest and largest public gardens in West Palm Beach, Mounts Botanical Garden features flowers from around the world, while Manatee Lagoon An FPL Eco-Discovery Center allows you to see manatees basking in the warm waters at winter.
 Just 70 miles from Miami, Palm Beach Hibiscus is a charming bed and breakfast with individually decorated rooms that feature clawfoot and whirlpool tubs.